-At one of our recent, free, Growing Older community forums we had a number of experts share the key things people need to know about various accommodation options available to people when growing older.
+At one of our free Growing Older community forums we had a number of experts share the key topics people need to know about various accommodation options available to people when growing older.

 - Barrister, Kim Boettcher, spoke about retirement village contracts.